jhellingman/tei2html/Wiki/Footnotes.md

 Footnotes will be automatically numbered per division.
 In the text, a small superscript number will link to the actual footnote.
 This same number is rendered in front of the footnote, and will link back to the location in the text.
 A small up-arrow at the end of the footnote will also link back to the text.

 Sometimes, multiple footnote references on a page refer to the same footnote.
-This can be encoded using the `@sameAs` attribute, linking it to the `@id` of the other footnote.
+This can be encoded using the `@sameAs` attribute, linking it to the `@id` of the referenced footnote.
 This way, multiple references can be made to the same footnote (using the same number).
-The up-arrow after such a duplicated note will be followed lower-case letters, each linking back to an occurance in the text.
+The up-arrow after such a duplicated note will be followed lower-case letters, each linking back to an instance of the note reference in the text.

 If you want to override the automatically assigned note number, you can provide an alternative marker with `@rend="note-marker(*)"`.
 Note that this will _not_ change the generated number of other notes, that is, the note will still be counted [TODO: fix this].